-The Female Division, Male Division, and Winter Seasonal share a single character nomination form.
+The Female Division, Male Division, Winter, and Spring Seasonal share a single character nomination form.

 - No character may be nominated more than once on the ballot.

 - All nominations have equal weight.
-There is no ranking of nominations.
+There is no ranking of nominations in each ballot.

-- Characters who are eligible for the Female Division will first be considered for the Female Division, even if the intent was to nominate them for the Winter Seasonal.
+- As ruled by Section III.F, characters who are eligible for the Female Division will first be considered for the Female Division, even if the intent was to nominate them for the Winter Seasonal.
 Only if they fail to qualify for the Female Division will they be considered for the Winter Seasonal.

 At the end of the Nomination Period, the characters with the most nominations for each Division will advance into the Main Tournament until the allotted slots are filled.

-- The number of allotted slots for each Division is one hundred twenty (120) minus the number of automatic entries permitted in Section IV.
+- The number of allotted for each Division is Seventy-Two (72) minus the number of automatic entries permitted in Section IV.

 The following sequence of tiebreakers will be used to break ties in favor of the character(s) who fits the stated description:

-- Characters with the most years removed from an ISML, taking into consideration only appearances in a Main Tournament, Regular Season, or Preliminary Phase.
+- Characters with the most years removed from an ISML, taking into consideration only appearances in Main Tournament, Regular Season, or Preliminary phase.

 - Characters with the latest appearance in a TVA episode, OVA release, or movie release.
 Re-broadcasts, re-releases, and re-screenings are not taken into consideration.